 We usually hear of “good” listening being a key takeaway, but proper listening should be more than good.
 It should be active.

 Active listening requires the “listener” to concentrate on what’s being said rather than listening for the sake of responding.
-Where many managers may think that giving a quick response to their employees’ concerns shows that they’re paying attention to what’s being said, in reality, they may be glazing over larger concerns embedded into an employee’s complaint or inquiry.
+While many managers may think that giving a quick response to their employees’ concerns shows that they’re paying attention to what’s being said, in reality, they may be glazing over larger concerns embedded into an employee’s complaint or inquiry.